CKGL: Easy listening

-In 1982, Maclean-Hunter took over full ownership of the stations.
+AM-FM switch

-The CHYM and CKGL intellectual units (call signs, branding, and programming, but not the licences themselves) swapped frequencies on September 4, 1992 at 8:00 a.m, with CKGL moving to the AM band.
-(CRTC approval was required, but only as a format swap between the existing stations at 570 and 96.7, not a formal exchange of frequencies.)
+Management decided the country music programming should be on the AM station and the AC format should go on the FM station.
+The CHYM and CKGL intellectual units (call signs, branding, and programming, but not the licences themselves) swapped frequencies on September 4, 1992, at 8:00 a.m.
+CKGL moved to the AM band and CHYM moved to the FM band.

+CRTC approval was required.
+But it was treated as only a format swap between the existing stations at 570 and 96.7, not a formal exchange of frequencies.

+Rogers Communications

 The stations became part of Rogers Communications in 1994 when that company acquired Maclean-Hunter.

-When CHYM and CKGL swapped frequencies, the CKGL country format was moved to AM with CKGL.
-On June 19, 1997, this successful format was changed to news/talk.

-In late 2005, CKGL adopted the popular all-news format for the morning and afternoon drive time slots.
+Through the 1990s, CKGL added more talk programming and reduced the amount of music it played.
+On June 19, 1997, CKGL completed its transition and became a news-talk station.
+In late 2005, CKGL adopted an all-news format for the morning and afternoon drive time slots.

 In 2007, CKGL won the RTNDA Edward R. Murrow Award for "Best Newscast".
 The winning newscast aired Friday October 6, 2006 at 7 AM and highlighted RIM co-CEO Jim Balsillie's intent to buy the Pittsburgh Penguins.
 CKGL had a reporter live in Pittsburgh when Balsillie made the announcement.